-For a bit of a change this week I thought that rather than looking at a particular issue or concept, we could give a bit of a spotlight to an Arctic creature.
+For a bit of a change this week, I thought that rather than looking at a particular issue or concept, we could give a bit of a spotlight to an Arctic creature.
 Polar bears get all the media coverage, and reindeer get lots of love each Christmas, so I thought we could take a look at the slightly less appreciated but still super cool Arctic fox.
-Below is some basic details about them, cute pictures, and then some info about an interesting Arctic fox conservation programme going on in northern Europe.
+Below is some basic details about them, cute pictures, and some info about an interesting Arctic fox conservation programme going on in northern Europe.
 Also, the conservation folks have made an excellent story video about an Arctic fox romance so definitely take a look at that below!

 The Arctic fox (Vulpes lagopus) is often underappreciated, though to be fair it has inspired an entire outdoor gear brand in Sweden (Fjällräven being the Swedish word for ‘The Arctic Fox’).
 It’s an impressive little critter found across northern Europe, Asia and North America.
-It is, as it’s name suggests, a relative of foxes, though it is smaller at 76-110cm in length.
+It is, as it’s name suggests, a relative of foxes, though it is smaller at 76-110 cm in length.
 They are incredibly hardy creatures and stay active throughout winter unlike many other Arctic mammals, such as the polar bear who hibernates.
 To survive in the cold they have very compact bodies which reduces heat loss (which if you think of the opposite, elephants have massive ears potentially to help them release as much heat as possible in the toasty Savannah).
-They also have incredibly warm fur which is made up of many layers which trap air to insulate them, so much so that they won’t shiver until temperatures of -70oc (-94 o F).
+They also have incredibly warm fur which is made up of many layers which trap air to insulate them.
+This insulation is so effective that they won’t shiver until temperatures of -70oC (-94 o F).
 Under this they have a layer of cosy fat.
 As there is less food around in winter, the Arctic foxes make the most of summer and try to put on as much weight as possible storing this energy as their fat in winter.

 Hunting and Stealth